|Home | Products | Purchase | Change log & Road map | Gallery | Support | Download | Contact | 中文

 2. Command Reference

-In this tutorial we will show how to fill a hole with surface by selecting surface edges on the condition of G1 continuity to neighbor patches.
+In this tutorial we will show how to fill a hole with surface by selecting surface edges on the condition of G1 continuous to neighbor patches.

 Run command 'SplitEdge' in Rhino command prompt, select one hole boundary line, you will see the following left picture.
 The yellow curve shows the surface edge where only the hole boundary segment will be used to create hole surface, therefore the other segments should be splitted out.
 After you splitted the surface edge, you will get the hole boundary line as the yellow curve shown in the following right picture.